 As the baseball world braced for the collision of superstars that awaited on Fisk’s card, the only hope for the future Hall of Famer to avoid sure disaster was Fielder’s lack of speed.
 Even as you look at the card today, the slugger is moving about as fast as he did that summer a quarter century ago.

-While no Fisk card is truly a “common,” this one won’t set you back much on eBay, with even the Desert Shield version selling for under $15 in graded form.
+While no Fisk card is truly a “common,” this one won’t set you back much on eBay, with even the Desert Shield version selling for a low cost in graded form.

 1992 Donruss Jose Oquendo